Address: Årøybuktneset, 9060 Lyngseidet

-During the long Cold War, Norway, as a member of NATO and direct neighbor to the Soviet Union, was in a crucial and critical position.
-Unwilling to leave their country unprotected in case of a conflict, Generals and other officials decided to establish a formidable defense barrier, the Lyngen Line.
+During the long Cold War, Norway, as a member of NATO and direct neighbour of the Soviet Union, was in a crucial position.
+Unwilling to leave their country unprotected in case of a conflict, generals and other officials decided to establish a formidable defence barrier, the Lyngen Line.

-At the guided tour you will enter forbidden command rooms and learn about the scorched earth tactics, world war 2 in the arctic and cold war implications.
+On the guided tour, you will enter forbidden command rooms and learn about the scorched earth tactics, World War II in the Arctic and Cold wWr implications.

 Age limit: None

 Requirements: None, warm clothes are recommended